browser-entry/runtime

 The loop alternates between two phases:

-- Evolve off-thread until the worker emits the next best-generation summary.
+1. Wait off-thread until the worker emits the next playable population summary.

-- Play that generation back on the main thread while streaming HUD updates.
+2. Play that population back on the main thread while streaming HUD updates.

 This rhythm makes the demo feel like a live training dashboard instead of a one-shot batch job.